 So, you want to start a business in the UAE?
 That may not be a bad idea.
 The local government is encouraging investment and startups in many ways, therefore this is a good time to get on board.
 The Emirates is also comparatively easy for foreigners to do business in.
 It is easy to set up a company and, coupled with the fact that the government now offers long-term visas for investment, business in the UAE is booming.

 In 2017, there were 131,000 registered businesses in the UAE.
-When you combine this with the fact that 80% of residents are foreign-born, it becomes clear that there is plenty of scope for foreign investment.
+When you combine this with the fact that 80% of residents are foreign-born, it becomes clear that there is plenty of scope for foreign investment in the UAE.

 Further, the UAE announced in 2019 that it was allowing 100% foreign ownership in 122 economic activities across 13 sectors.
 Most notably, these include growth sectors such as renewable energy, logistics, hospitality, food services, and manufacturing.
 Despite this, it is important to note that each Emirate can impose its own restrictions.